PhilRoli/Batch_Scripts/README.md

 **checkprogramm.bat**: Ask for user input of a certain programm, which then gets checked if it is running, if so user gets asked if he wants to kill it

-**createNewDir.bat**: Makes a new Folder with user input name and creates a README.md file and execute "git init"
+**createNewDir.bat**: Makes a new Folder with user input name and creates a README.md file and execute "git init", then adds it to the current VSC Workspace.
+If VSC is not running it starts it

 **new_line.bat**: File to test a empty line code i found